the-real-alrafi/the-real-alrafi/README.md

 ---

-<b><span style="font-size:24px;">About Me~</span></b><br>
-<b><span style="font-size:18px;">
+<h2><b>About Me~</b></h2>
+<p><b>
 Passionate software developer specializing in web development, driven by innovation and a love for elegant problem-solving.
 I thrive on exploring cutting-edge technologies, collaborating with talented developers, and turning ideas into meaningful, high-impact solutions.
 Every line of code is a step toward growth and excellence.
 Let’s connect and build something extraordinary together.
-</span></b>
+</b></p>

 ---